• ECTS

 Introduction.

-Situations and typology of latent variables: continuous / nominal; random / non-random.
+Situations and types of latent variables: continuous/nominal; random/non-random.

 I - Non-random LV models